520liuxing/data/README.md

 [LibriSpeech train-clean-100 dataset](http://www.openslr.org/resources/12/train-clean-100.tar.gz)

-Further information can be found at the following link:
+Further information about this speech dataset can be found at the following link:

 [LibriSpeech Information](http://www.openslr.org/11/)

 2. Download the following noise dataset: